mohneesh9797-puresoftware/lzws/README.md

 `ncompress` code is not user friendly.
 It is full of goto, inliners and it has no comments or any documentation.
 I've found here some overflow issues.
+It is very hard to fix it, you have to know all code history of this project, but it is now available.
-It is very hard to modify it for streaming purposes.
+It looks almost impossible to modify it for streaming purposes.
 It has no tests.

 `gzip` uses a bit modified decompressor from ncompress.